European market hopefuls face harder sell as investors weary of IPO flood

 With this in mind, advisers predict that investors will become more selective as they try to improve their returns in what's left of the year - and that they will be looking for more competitive pricing from stock market-bound companies.

-"A lot of the hedge funds have been working their butts off and they're sitting there with gains of less than two percent," the banker said.
+"A lot of the hedge funds have been working their butts off and they're sitting there with gains of less than 2 percent," the banker said.

 "I think investors are going to be very demanding, because they need to be."

-(Additional reporting by Nishant Kumar; Graphics by Vincent Flasseur; Editing by Sophie Walker)
+(Additional reporting by Nishant Kumar; Graphics by Vincent Flasseur; Editing by Sophie Walker and Eric Walsh)